marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

 Func<FSharpAsync<SalesInvoicesReportId>> generateSalesReportId = () =>
     SalesReportDao.generateSalesReportId(_fSqlConnectionFactory);
 ```
 No, we don't have an extension method for converting C# Func that takes nothing and returns something (so action delegate).
-It should be easier to write than the previous one (without the 'a right?)
+It should be easier to write than the previous one (without the 'b right?)
 ```fsharp
 [<Extension>]
 static member ToFSharpFunc (func:System.Func<'a>) = fun() -> func.Invoke();